AnserEMT/Qt-Anser/README.md

 #### Build Instructions

+- Qt-Anser is available on Windows and MacOS.
 - Setup your **Anaconda Environment** and ensure **Python version** is 3.6.5
 - The following packages can be installed using the **pip package manager**:
 PyQt5, QDarkStyle, scipy, numpy, numpy-stl, pyqtgraph, pyserial, ruamel.yaml, PyOpenGL, PyDAQmx, pyIGTLink, rx.